Naruto: Shippuden season 19

-The episodes from the nineteenth season of the anime series Naruto: Shippuden are based on Part II for Masashi Kishimoto's manga series.
+The nineteenth season of the anime television series Naruto: Shippuden is based on Part II of Masashi Kishimoto's Naruto manga series.
 The anime original season focuses on the Chūnin Exams that occur after Part I. The episodes are directed by Hayato Date, and produced by Pierrot and TV Tokyo.
 The nineteenth season aired from January to May 2015.

-The season would make its English television debut on Adult Swim's Toonami programming block and premiere on June 12 to October 9, 2022.
+The season would make its English television debut on Adult Swim's Toonami programming block and aired from June 12 to October 9, 2022.

 The season's collection in DVD started on September 2, 2015 under the title of In Naruto's Footsteps: Friends' Paths (ナルトの背中 ～仲間の軌跡～, Naruto no Senaka: Nakama no Kiseki).